 ● May cost $499

-If you were to believe sicence fiction, the future of wearables has always been augmented reality.
+If you were to believe science fiction, the future of wearables has always been augmented reality.
 Apple could very well be close to achieving that future with a wearable heads-up-display called "Apple Glass."

 "Apple Glass" Rumored Features

-There have been rumors about wearable AR glasses for years, but very few tidbits have leaked until recently.
+There have been rumors about wearable AR glasses for years, but very few useful tidbits leaked until 2020.
 Patent applications have been the best source of information yet, and show some promising features for an Apple headset.

 The following features are a combination of rumors, patents, and leaks that represent our best look at what "Apple Glass" might be.